aws-amplify/docs/docs/start/getting-started/fragments/ios/setup.md

 amplify init
 ```

-Accept the default values.
+Accept the **default values**.
 The `awsconfiguration.json` configuration file should be created in the root directory.

 ## Step 3: Add config